getminera/minera/README.md

 Minera should be installed on the mining controller, usually a Raspberry, with a Debian-like Linux distribution and of course an internet connection.

+**Note**: You need a decent modern browser, Minera web interface it's NOT tested (and never will be) against IE, so please if you want have the best user experience **DO NOT use Internet Explorer** as browser.

 Installing
 -------------